hluebbering/data-512-homework_2/README.md

 ## Step 4: Analysis

-The analysis consists of calculating the following on a country-by-country and regional basis:
+The analysis consists of calculating the following on a country-by-country and regional basis "per capita".

-- `total-articles-per-population` - a ratio representing the number of articles per person
-- `high-quality-articles-per-population` - a ratio representing the number of high quality articles per person

-All of these values are to be "per capita".

 #### `total-articles-per-population`